Rabobank to enter plea in money-laundering investigation

-SAN DIEGO (AP) — Dutch lender Rabobank's California subsidiary is scheduled to enter a plea Wednesday in a long-running investigation that led to allegations the bank was used to launder millions of dollars in Mexican drug money.
+Dutch lender Rabobank's California subsidiary is scheduled to enter a plea tomorrow in a long-running investigation that led to allegations the bank was used to launder millions of dollars in Mexican drug money.

-Rabobank said last month that it set aside about 310 million euros ($384 million) to settle and that the subsidiary, Rabobank National Association, would likely plead guilty to a charge that employees hid information from regulators nearly five years ago.
-It would be one of the largest U.S. settlements involving Mexican money laundering, though still only a fraction of the $1.9 billion that Britain's HSBC agreed to pay in 2012.
+Rabobank said last month that it set aside about 310 million euros ($525m) to settle and that the subsidiary, Rabobank National Association, would likely plead guilty to a charge that employees hid information from regulators nearly five years ago.
+It would be one of the largest US settlements involving Mexican money laundering, though still only a fraction of the US$1.9 billion that Britain's HSBC agreed to pay in 2012.

-A calendar for U.S. Magistrate Judge Jill Burkhardt in San Diego says an arraignment and plea were scheduled Wednesday.
+A calendar for US Magistrate Judge Jill Burkhardt in San Diego says an arraignment and plea were scheduled for Wednesday (US time).
 No additional information was publicly available.

 Representatives of the Rabobank subsidiary did not respond to a phone message and emails seeking comment.